 How to plant magnolias

 Magnolias are best planted in autumn or late spring.
 They have shallow roots, so you don’t need to dig a very deep hole.
 Dig a generous hole to the same depth of the pot your magnolia comes in.
 Avoid damaging the fleshy roots, as this can inhibit flowering.
-Add well-rotted garden compost or leaf mould and check the level of the plant so that the point where it has been grafted is not below the soil.
+Add well-rotted garden compost or leaf mould around it, and check the level of the plant so that the point where it has been grafted is not below the soil.
 Gently firm in the plant with your heel and water in well.
 Mulch with an acidic mulch such as bark, or garden compost.
 Keep the plant well watered while it establishes.

 How to care for magnolias

-Magnolias are a long-term investment as they can sometimes take a while to flower, so be patient.
-Prune in summer to remove broken, diseased or crossing branches.
-They don’t respond well to hard pruning and may cease flowering afterwards.
-So if you do have to restrict the size of your magnolia, or renovate it, do this over a couple of years, pruning only a few branches at a time.
+Prune your magnolia after it has flowered, to remove broken, diseased or crossing branches.
+Magnolias don’t respond well to hard pruning and may cease flowering afterwards.
+So if you do have to restrict the size of your shrub or tree, or renovate it, do this over a few years, pruning only a few branches at a time to avoid stressing it.
 Mulch in spring with manure, composted pine bark or leaf mould.
 Ensure that the plant does not dry out in summer.

 How to propagate magnolias

 Magnolias can be propagated by cuttings, but they may need extra heat and light in winter.
-Deciduous magnolias can also be propagated by taking cuttings in early summer and evergreen varieties by hardwood cuttings in late summer and autumn.
-Magnolias are not easy to propagate and need shelter and heat for any successful young plants to survive the winter.
+Deciduous magnolias can be propagated by taking softwood cuttings in early summer and evergreen varieties by semi-ripe cuttings in late summer and autumn.

 Growing magnolias: problem solving